thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 Now that we've inlined it, there are no references to that variable left.
 We go ahead and mark the variable as dead in that case.

-Marking it dead here will allow us to throwaway the dead binding when we rebuild our term.
-Otherwise, we'd have to run another round of simplification to determine the binding was now dead and throw it away.
+Marking it dead here allows us to throwaway the now dead binding when we rebuild our term, rather than run another round of simplification to clean up the binding.
 Updating occurrence info live like this gets quite complicated.
 [Secrets of the GHC Inline](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/8DD9A82FF4189A0093B7672193246E22/S0956796802004331a.pdf/secrets-of-the-glasgow-haskell-compiler-inliner.pdf) remarks that they tried a couple varieties and found all of them too complicated and bug ridden to be worth pursuing.
 I'm happy to believe them and learn from their experience rather than my own.
 In this case, however, the frequency it arises in practice and the simplicity of implementation make it worthwhile.

-How do we know when we should inline a variable though?
+How do we know when we should inline a variable, though?
 We look to `should_inline` for answers:

 ```rs